 When the benefactor decides whether he or she needs a will or a living trust, it is very crucial to understand what makes them different from the other.
 A will, like a living trust, directs the assets and its disposition after the death of the benefactor.
 However, it does not provide for the management of assets the way that the living trust does.
 The will has provisions and it goes effect only after the death of the individual.

-Other than that, the will also goes through probate and because of this, it becomes a public record.
+Other than that, the will also go through probate and because of this, it becomes a public record.

 For those who are engaged in a complicated familial situation, for example, children are from more than just one marriage or relationship, a business within the family, vast amount of assets and properties in more than just one state, the people involved, especially the benefactor, use a living trust so that everything is clear and coherent and there is an estate plan if something does happen to him or her.